What's on this page:

 Encourage your employees to be themselves.

-Employees should be told to write and talk in the first person too.
+Employees should write and talk in the first person.

 6. Keep a lid on it...

-Emotions run high online, especially nowadays when we’re exposed to so much injustice and misrepresentation.
+Emotions run high online, especially nowadays when we’re exposed to so much injustice and misinformation.

 Passion is great, and you should absolutely speak when you feel it’s right and just, but draw the line at anger.